ueberdosis/tiptap/README.md

 You can save your data as a raw `HTML` string or can get a `JSON`-serializable representation of your document.
 And of course, you can pass these two types back to the editor.

+## 💖 Sponsor the development

+Are you using tiptap in production?
+We need your sponsorship to maintain, update and develop tiptap.
+[Become a Sponsor now](https://github.com/sponsors/ueberdosis)

 ## Examples
 To check out some live examples, visit [tiptap.dev](https://tiptap.dev/).